joebowness/allelic-ChrRNAseq/allelic_chrRNA_functions.md

   return(chrRNA_filter_chrX1)
 }
 ```
-iXist-ChrX-Cast lines can be restricted to just X-linked genes with a simple grepl command on the 'Chr' column.
+iXist-ChrX-Cast counts tables can be restricted to X-linked genes with a simple grepl command on the 'Chr' column.

 **AR.table**